elloramir/tsunade/README.md

 - [ ] Provide **fast access to user settings** through a Lua file for easy modification
 - [ ] Enable **theme previews**
 - [ ] Support **scaling with scroll**
-- [ ] Make the editor more lock-themed on japanese style